cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob tls_session_timeout

-    ``tls_session_timeout:`` 1440
+    ``tls_session_timeout:`` 24h

-        The length of time (in minutes) that a TLS session will be cached for later reuse.
-The maximum value is 1440 (24 hours), the default.
+        The length of time that a TLS session will be cached for later reuse.
+The maximum value is 24 hours, also the default.
 A value of 0 will disable session caching.

+        For backward compatibility, if no unit is specified, minutes is assumed.

     .. endblob tls_session_timeout